svetlana9797/rpgcore/README.md

-# SwiftFMIRPGore
+# SwiftFMIRPCore

-Core project that defines the main protocols, classes and strcutures which should be used in a custom implementation of each game module.
+THis project defines the main building blocks for a RolePlayingGame.
+It conatians a stub implementation to show that a game can be build.
+The project is separaetd to several modules and each module, can be re-defined.